All cars road tested by UK found to exceed lab emission limits

 It saw its UK sales plummet from October with the first growth record in March when sales edged up 0.02 percent.

-Britain said the re-testing program cost 1 million pounds ($1.4 million) and that Germany would soon be publishing results of its own testing of 56 vehicles.
+Britain said the re-testing programme cost 1 million pounds and that Germany would soon be publishing results of its own testing of 56 vehicles.

 Britain's automotive industry body the Society of Motor Manufacturers and Traders said meeting real-world testing standards could be costly for car firms but that all models approved from next year will pass on-road tests.